oracc/oracc-search-front-end/README.md

 This project also uses Cypress for testing.
 Ensure you've got the backend and frontend apps running before attempting the tests.
 To run the tests without a window, run `npx cypress run` or `npm run cypress:run`.
 To open a window and see the tests run (more helpful when writing the tests and debugging), run `npx cypress open` or `npm run cypress:open` and choose the tests you'd like to run through the GUI.

+### Debugging

+Cypress is not interested in giving us a way to debug Cypress tests in a normal IDE.
+Instead, we place a breakpoint by inserting `cy.pause()` in the code, then run `npx cypress open` or `npm run cypress:open`.
+You can't use `cypress:run`; you have to use the GUI front end because this is how the debugger is displayed.
+You then have "Resume" and "Next" buttons to click.

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.